* 2019 NFL MOCK DRAFT updated June 1. This mock draft will be updated occasionally. Follow @walterfootball for NFL Draft updates. *

-Chauncey Garnder played nickel for the Gators last year, but will take on a larger role in 2017 and beyond.
+Chauncey Garnder played nickel for the Gators last year, but is taking on a larger role now.
 He's a great athlete and possesses terrific upside as a potential shutdown cornerback.

 The Raiders have some young defensive tackles who could pan out.
 However, none of them were high first-round choices, so Oakland may decide that it has to go that route to find a potent interior presence.